gboehl/dynare/windows/README.txt

   https://ftpmirror.gnu.org/gnu/octave/windows/octave-6.4.0-w64-installer.exe

-Every time you run Octave, you should type the following command (assuming that you have installed Dynare at the standard location, and replacing ‘4.x.y’ by the correct version number):
+Every time you run Octave, you should type the following command (assuming that you have installed Dynare at the standard location, and replacing ‘x.y’ by the correct version number):

-  addpath c:\dynare\4.x.y\matlab
+  addpath c:\dynare\x.y\matlab

 Note: if you don't want to type this command every time you run Octave, you can put it in a file called ‘.octaverc’ in your home directory